DOHA, Jan 17 (Reuters

 sold 15 billion riyals ($4.1 billion) of conventional and Islamic government bonds on Sunday in its first domestic government debt offer this year, a Qatar central bank

-official told Reuters
+official told Reuters on Tuesday.

 "We issued 7 billion in bonds in an auction that was oversubscribed by 100 million riyals - 8 billion in sukuk was issued as well," said the official, who declined to be named.